jbloomlab/dms_tools/docs/index.rst

 `dms_tools`_ is suited for the following analyses:

+    1) Alignment of FASTQ sequencing reads and counting of mutations.
+If you have used barcoded subamplicons or subassembly sequencing, you can process your sequencing data to mutaiton counts with :ref:`dms_barcodedsubamplicons` or :ref:`dms_subassemble`, and summarize the results for multiple samples with :ref:`dms_summarizealignments`.

-    1) You have measured the effects of all single codon (or amino-acid or nucleotide) mutations to a gene, and wish to quantify the *preference* of each site for each identity.
+    2) You have measured the effects of all single codon (or amino-acid or nucleotide) mutations to a gene, and wish to quantify the *preference* of each site for each identity.
 You can do this using :ref:`dms_inferprefs`, and visualize the results using :ref:`dms_logoplot`.

-    2) You have subjected a library of mutant genes to selection under two conditions, and wish to identify mutations that are favored under one versus the other.
+    3) You have subjected a library of mutant genes to selection under two conditions, and wish to identify mutations that are favored under one versus the other.
 You can do this using :ref:`dms_inferdiffprefs`, and visualize the results using :ref:`dms_logoplot`.

-    3) You have performed several `biological replicates`_ of deep mutational scanning, and wish to compare and combine the results.
+    4) You have performed several `biological replicates`_ of deep mutational scanning, and wish to compare and combine the results.
 You can do this using :ref:`dms_correlate` and :ref:`dms_merge`.

-    4) You have performed deep mutational scanning using barcoded subamplicons, and wish to process the FASTQ files to count mutations.
-You can do this using :ref:`dms_barcodedsubamplicons`, and summarize the results for multiple samples with :ref:`dms_summarizealignments`.

 The `dms_tools source code`_ is freely available on GitHub; however, you will probably have an easier time you just follow the :ref:`installation` instructions rather than building from this source.